Aperture-Diversion/Rasbot/README.md

 ### Features:

-* Tweeting info about him and the project itself - 3 times a day.
+* Tweeting info about him and the project itself - 4 times a day.

-* Tweeting the CPU temperature every 5 hours
+* Tweeting the CPU temperature every 5 hours - so at most 5 times a day.

 * Replies to your tweets with a random, unintelligent answer.